 When you qualify as a dentist, two paths open up in front of you.
 You can take one path that leads you down the road to opening up your own dental practice and working for yourself.
 Or you can take the other path and work as a dentist in someone else’s practice.

 There are many pros and cons to both choices, but one major factor that is likely to sway your decision significantly is the salary you can expect to take home.
-To help you determine which path is right for you to follow, here’s an overview of how much an associate dentist makes compared to a dental practice owner, along with a few of the benefits and disadvantages.
+To help you determine which path is right for you to follow, here’s a comparison of a dental associate salary and a dental practice owner salary, along with the benefits and disadvantages.

-While the role of a dental practice owner is self-explanatory, let us be clear about what we mean as an associate dentist to avoid confusion.
+While the role of a dental practice owner is self-explanatory, let us be clear about what we mean by associate dentist to avoid confusion.